More Case Studies with I & H Sections

 Ventilated steel facade with a metallic spangle

-The car park’s façade is composed of wave-patterned, perforated shading elements (Mascaret from the Arval range - ArcelorMittal Construction), made of Kristal® coated stel, with an aesthetic metallic surface coating with a thin layer of aluminium and zinc guaranteeing optimum corrosion resistance.
+The car park’s facade is composed of wave-patterned, perforated shading elements (Mascaret from ArcelorMittal Construction), made of Kristal® coated steel, with an aesthetic metallic surface coating with a thin layer of aluminium and zinc guaranteeing optimum corrosion resistance.

 The modular panels are supported by a secondary galvanised structure, leaving some space between the facade and the body of the building.

 The micro perforation and waves of the cladding profile give the building a varying appearance according to the lighting conditions.
 Whereas during the day the building appears opaque and reflects the light, at nighttime it is transformed into a kind of magical lantern, rendering its outer shell almost transparent.
 The main front area is characterised by the sinuous progression of the cladding, while the other faces are interspersed with folding elements that open out to enrich the visual exchanges between the interior and exterior.